taurushq-io/smart-wallet-7702/README.md

 ## Threat Model

 This section documents the attack vectors analyzed against SmartAccount7702 and how each is mitigated.
-All attacks are covered by tests in `test/AttackTests.t.sol`.
+All attacks are covered by tests in `test/AttackTests.t.sol` (v0.9) and `test/AttackTests.v08.t.sol` (v0.8).

 ### Front-Running `initialize()`